 The Moral Behavior of Ethicists: Peer Opinion

-If philosophical moral reflection tends to improve moral behavior, it seems to follow that professional ethicists will, on average, behave morally better than non-ethicists.
-One potential source of insight into the moral behavior of ethicists is the opinion of other philosophers about their behavior.
-At the 2007 Pacific Division meeting of the American Philosophical Association, we used chocolate to entice 277 passersby to complete anonymous questionnaires without knowing the topic of those questionnaires in advance.
-Version I of the questionnaire asked respondents to compare, in general, the moral behavior of ethicists to that of philosophers not specializing in ethics and to non-academics of similar social background.
-Version II asked respondents similar questions about the moral behavior of the ethics specialist in their department whose name comes next in alphabetical order after their own.
+If philosophical moral reflection tends to improve moral behaviour, one might expect that professional ethicists will, on average, behave morally better than non-ethicists.
+One potential source of insight into the moral behaviour of ethicists is philosophers’ opinions about ethicists’ behaviour.
+At the 2007 Pacific Division meeting of the American Philosophical Association, we used chocolate to entice 277 passers by to complete anonymous questionnaires without their knowing the topic of those questionnaires in advance.
+Version I of the questionnaire asked respondents to compare, in general, the moral behaviour of ethicists to that of philosophers not specializing in ethics and to non-academics of similar social background.
+Version II asked respondents similar questions about the moral behaviour of the ethics specialist in their department whose name comes next in alphabetical order after their own.
 Both versions asked control questions about specialists in metaphysics and epistemology.
 The majority of respondents expressed the view that ethicists do not, on average, behave better than non-ethicists.
-While ethicists tended to avoid saying either that ethicists in general (Version I) or individual arbitrarily selected ethicists (Version II) behave worse than non-ethicists, non-ethicists expressed that pessimistic view about as often as they expressed the view that ethicists behave better.
+While ethicists tended to avoid saying that ethicists behave worse than non-ethicists, non-ethicists expressed that pessimistic view about as often as they expressed the view that ethicists behave better.

-Click here to view this document as a PDF file: The Moral Behavior of Ethicists: Peer Opinion (October 31, 2007).
+Click here to view this document as a PDF file: The Moral Behavior of Ethicists: Peer Opinion.

-Or here to view it as an HTM file: The Moral Behavior of Ethicists: Peer Opinion (October 31, 2007).
+Or click here to view the penultimate draft as an HTM file: The Moral Behavior of Ethicists: Peer Opinion (June 5, 2009).

 Or email eschwitz at domain: ucr.edu for a copy of this paper.